U.S. Route 52: Minnesota

 In the state of Minnesota, US 52 enters the state with I-94 at Moorhead and follows I-94 southeasterly all the way to the Twin Cities.
 The portion of the highway which overlaps I-94 is unsigned.
-From downtown St. Paul, US 52 continues on its own southeast over the Lafayette Bridge in St. Paul, continuing as a four-lane road to Rochester and the Iowa state line.
+From Downtown St. Paul, US 52 continues on its own southeast over the Lafayette Bridge in St. Paul, continuing as an expressway to Rochester and the Iowa state line.
 The Minnesota Department of Transportation has a long-term goal of making US 52 a freeway with limited-access interchanges between St. Paul and I-90 south of Rochester.
 South from I-94 in St. Paul there is a freeway segment to just south of Concord Boulevard in Inver Grove Heights.
 The portion of the highway between Inver Grove Heights and Pine Island is built to expressway standards.
 Another freeway segment begins from Pine Island, through Rochester reaching its largest single capacity in Minnesota through Rochester as a six- to eight-lane freeway, toward I-90 where it converts to a rural two-lane highway.
 The highway then proceeds to the Iowa state line.